runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 So far, while we have discussed ways to break definitions into multiple conceptual components, this is of limited usefulness because we are still forced to put all the modules in the definition into a single file.
 This is obviously not desirable.
-As a result, K provides a second mechanism for combining files in a K definition, namely, the **requires** directive.
+As a result, K provides a mechanism for combining files in a K definition, namely, the **requires** directive.

-A `requires` statement appears at the top of a K file, prior to any module declarations.
+In K, the `requires` keyword has two meanings.
+The first, the requires statement, appears at the top of a K file, prior to any module declarations.
 It consists of the keyword `requires` followed by a double-quoted string.
+The second meaning of the `requires` keyword will be covered in a later lesson, but it is distinguished because the second case occurs only inside modules.

-That string contains a filename.
+The string passed to the requires statement contains a filename.
 When you run `kompile` on a file, it will look at all of the `requires` statements in that file, look up those files on disk, parse them, and then recursively process all the requires statements in those files.
 It then combines all the modules in all of those files together, and uses them collectively as the set of modules to which `imports` statements can refer.

 ## Putting it all together